citrix/delivery-controller-sdk/docs/AppLibrary/Get-AppLibAppVPackage.md

 ## Return Values
 ### Citrix.AppLibrary.Sdk.AppVPackage
-   An object representing the details needed to identify an App-V package.## Notes Pass in the App-V package's UID to retrieve a single App-V package.<br>    Pass in a library UID to retrieve all af the packages in that library.<br>    Call the cmdlet without any parameters to retrieve all of the packages in the AppLibrary.
+   An object representing the details needed to identify an App-V package.## Notes Pass in the App-V package's UID to retrieve a single App-V package.<br>    Pass in a library UID to retrieve all of the packages in that library.<br>    Call the cmdlet without any parameters to retrieve all of the packages in the AppLibrary.
 ## Examples

 ### EXAMPLE 1